Rickets in Children

 Since most cases of rickets are caused by the deficiency of vitamin D and calcium, treatment involves increasing the child’s intake of vitamin D and calcium.
 The doctor determines how much of the two is needed based on the child’s age and cause of rickets.

 Treatment can involve:

-- Exposure to sun in the form of outdoor activities or sunbathing
+- Exposure to the sun in the form of outdoor activities or sunbathing.

 - When rickets is a complication of another medical condition, treating the underlying condition often resolves rickets.

 - Children with deformed bones or spine may be advised corrective surgery and the use of braces and supports may be needed till the bones get stronger.

 - Children with genetic rickets would need a combination of a special form of vitamin D and phosphate supplements for treatment.

 Regular follow up is needed to check for healthy levels of vitamin D, calcium and phosphorus levels in the blood and body.
 X-rays will be done at regular intervals to check for bone growth and density.
 Treatment outcomes are excellent in children with nutritional rickets when diagnosed early.
 Adequate supplementation with vitamin D and calcium can start showing results in a matter of weeks to months.
 Bowing of the legs in some of the longer-standing rickets cases can also resolve on their own without surgical intervention.
 However, in children with an advanced stage of rickets, some of the damage can be permanent.

 How to Prevent Your Child From Getting Rickets